ds4dm/ZERO/docs/support_files/compiling.rst

    cmake .. && make

 If the required packages are installed, Conda and CMake will correctly perform the installation by fetching the remaining components.

+* You can supply an extra hint for the Gurobi PATH with the CMake argument `-DZERO_GUROBIHINT:STRING=/gurobi_path/distribution`
+* You can disable external dependencies install through conda with the CMake argument `-DZERO_INSTALL_DEPS=OFF`